TinnyTin/stealth-game/Submissions/Final/Tiny Brain_Kleptocrat_readme.md

 * Footsteps and knocked items emit one shot sounds as 3D audio sources

 ### Known Problem Areas
-The alpha showcases the majority of our technical requirements that are required to build the final game.
-Due to the short time frame of the alpha the level is small and the gameplay loop is short.
-However, with the features implemented so far the game will scale up during the next development phase.

-Some problems that may be observed during gameplay:
-* Animations are still a work in progress, some issues such as akward poses and buggy feet movement are to be expected
+The final build showcases the majority the features we hoped to include in the game.
+Unfortunately due to time constraints and the loss of a team member post-alpha we had to focus on polishing a single level and abandoned efforts to include a second playable level.

+The following is a list of problems that you may experience while playing the game:
-* The camera can clip through walls
+* The camera may at times clip through certain walls
-* There is some notable z-fighting with certain textures
-* The glass cones don't always emit sound when expected due to an impulse issue
-* Not all NPC's have animations applied
+* Guards have been known to clip through gates and walls on rare occasions

 ## Manifest
 Who did what, organised by team member names in alphabetical order.
-Assets that aren't listed here below aren't relevant to what can be seen in the alpha.

 ### Erik
 Erik’s main contributions were the player and camera control systems.
 Algorithmic contributions include: